jtablesaw/tablesaw/README.md

 Tablesaw
 =======

-Tablesaw is a high-performance in-memory data table with tools for data crunching and a column-oriented storage format.
+Tablesaw is a high-performance in-memory data table, plus tools for data crunching and a column-oriented storage format.
 In Java.

 With Tablesaw, analysis is more productive, and has less engineering overhead and faster iterations.